psipeter/speed-accuracy-tradeoff/README.md

  - **/optimize** contains helper files for running the optimization software on the Compute Canada cluster

 ## Folders
- - **/data** contains all raw empirical datafiles; all reformatted empirical data, and all simulated data, are saved here
+ - **/data** contains all reformatted empirical data and saved simulated data.
+Raw empirical data should be requested by contacting the corresponding authors of the original papers.
  - **/plots** contains all plots output by the jupyter notebooks